pintman/squid/README.md

 ## Step 3.
 Solder on the header wires

 Slip the heat shrink sleaving over the wires BEFORE soldering the wires to the resistor wires and the common cathode.
-Use red for the red anode, green for bgreen and blue for blue and use a black wire for the common cathode.
+Use red for the red anode, green for green and blue for blue and use a black wire for the common cathode.

 ![soldering the header wires](http://simonmonk.org/wp-content/uploads/2015/04/07_all_leads-copy.jpg)